Trewaters/soar/public/help/sequences/create-sequence.md

    - Watch for green checkmark indicating valid entry
    - Examples: "Morning Energy Flow", "Hip Opening Practice", "Evening Relaxation"

-3. **Search and Add Series** (Build Your Practice)
+3. **Search and Add Flow** (Build Your Practice)

-   - Click the "Add series to sequence" search field
+   - Click the "Add flow to sequence" search field
-   - Type series name (partial matches work)
+   - Type flow name (partial matches work)
    - Browse results in Mine and Alpha sections
-   - Click a series to add it immediately
+   - Click a flow to add it immediately
-   - Repeat to add more series in practice order
+   - Repeat to add more flow in practice order

 4. **Preview Your Sequence Poses**

    - Review poses in "Poses Preview" section
-   - Navigate between series using arrow buttons
+   - Navigate between flow using arrow buttons
-   - Check series counter (e.g., "2 of 5") to track position
+   - Check flow counter (e.g., "2 of 5") to track position
    - Verify pose order and alignment cues
-   - Ensure smooth flow between series
+   - Ensure smooth flow between flow

 5. **Add Description** (Optional but Recommended)